AndersWik/anderswik.github.io/_posts/2014-12-01-Magento-Remove-Toolbar.markdown

 Now you can use `<action method="setHideToolbar"><value>true</value></action>` too turn the toolbar on and off on different pages using the local.xml.

-Example, to turn of the toolbar on the CMS index page and keep it on all the pages type the following in the local.xml file.
+Example, to turn off the toolbar on the CMS index page and keep it on all other pages type the following in the local.xml file.

 {% highlight html %}
   <cms_index_index>